Happy Ending for a Puppy Mill Puppy!

 Pet Tips 'n' Tales©

-Puppy Mill Rescue Photo by Mary Ellen "Angel Scribe"©
+Photo by Mary Ellen "Angel Scribe"©

-lives from a Puppy Mill.
-This is an educational rescue story with a happy ending that will tug at
+Grandma Phyllis, daughter Peggy, and granddaughter Kelby--three generations who love animals.
+Tinkerbell is the newest female in their family, arriving into their lives from a Puppy Mill.
+This is an educational rescue story with a happy ending that will tug at your heartstrings.

-your heartstrings.
-TALES No animal enjoys or wants to live in a cage, and recent Puppy Mill raids have brought this point home.
+No animal enjoys or wants to live in a cage, and recent Puppy Mill raids have brought this point home.
 A Pet Mill is where purebred female dogs and cats are caged, and kept pregnant delivering litter after litter, until they can no longer produce puppies or kittens or die in the process.
 The operators of Pet Mills are not animal lovers; they consider puppies and kittens to be cash crops.

 Sadly, she never learned, Tinkerbell never had the opportunity, space, or toys.
 Buddy is also very gentle with her.
 It is like our dogs understand her circumstances and trauma and just as we were to them, they are willing to open their home and hearts to her," proudly states Phyllis.

 Adopting a rescued animal with an uncertain past requires a special family.
 Tinkerbell, at six- years old is finally being potty-trained.
 She knew a home only consisting of wire; four walls, a ceiling, and floor.
 She never had the option of keeping her cage or herself clean.
 She is a smart dog and is educating herself by following Brio and Buddy's lead on how to act like a "real" dog.
-When Phyllis and Peggy brought their new-found treasure, Tinkerbell, home, Kelby was so excited!
-They immediately went out and bought Tinkerbell a little pink bed, pink collar with bling, and a pink leash.
-Guess who is the most spoiled female at their home now!
-When I arrived to photograph the family, all three dogs ran to the door to welcome me, barking like automatic door bells.
-Phyllis told them to hush, which they did.

-at the door.
+Then little Tinkerbell, so excited to see someone new, ran back to the door.
+She began joyfully whisper-barking and bouncing up and down on her four little feet.
+Tinkerbell kept looking at the door.
 It was obvious that she was hoping someone else would walk through the door so they could all begin barking in unison again!
 It was heartwarming to see her eyes sparkle as she anticipated another person arriving to add to the excitement.
 Tinkerbell is now one happy dog!
 And it is a joy to behold!

 TIPS